What’s the ROI on money and resources invested in improving your customer experience?

 If you’re not sure, you’re not alone–but figuring out how much each cent invested in customer experience benefits your company is critical if you’re interested in increasing revenue.

-You may be surprised at exactly how profitable investing in your customer experience can be.
+You may be surprised at exactly how profitable customer experience investment can be.
 According to a report by McKinsey, strong customer experience improvement programs rapidly become self-funding.

 With this in mind, it’s no surprise that companies are scrambling to improve their customer experience.